felixlopz/hubrise-test-task/content/apps/uber-eats/en/pulling-menu.md

 With Uber Eats Bridge, you can pull your HubRise catalog directly into your Uber Eats store with a single click.

+You can also configure the bridge to pull your catalog into Uber Eats every time it is updated on HubRise.
+For more information, see [Menu](/apps/uber-eats/configuration#menu).

 This page explains how you can pull and update your menu on Uber Eats, and what information about HubRise catalogs can be pulled into the platform.

 ## Populating a HubRise Catalog